 Do some pre-trip reading and movie-watching before embarking on The Ghan train journey and you’ll get so much more out of the experience.
 You’re not only travelling through Australia’s red heart, you’re journeying through its spiritual heart, so I suggest your pre-trip reading start with Marcia Langton’s Welcome to Country, a Travel Guide to Indigenous Australia.
 There’s also time to read books and watch movies on the train, so see my extensive list below for more suggestions.

 Book Transfers Ahead of Time

-Transfers are included in Darwin, but only between the Hilton Darwin hotel and the railway station on the day of your departure for The Ghan train journey, so book your airport transfer to Darwin in advance, as well as your Adelaide transfers to save money and the hassle of waiting for a taxi, as we did once for ages.
+Transfers are usually included in Darwin between the hotel and the railway station on the day of your departure for The Ghan train journey, but you’ll need to book your airport transfer to Darwin in advance, as well as your Adelaide transfers to save money and the hassle of waiting for a taxi, as we did.
+It took ages.